castle-engine/pascal-language-server/README.md

 - `<User settings directory>/lazarus` (e.g. `/home/user/.config/lazarus`)
 - `<User home directory>/.lazarus` (e.g. `/home/user/.lazarus`)
 - `<System settings directory>/lazarus` (e.g. `/etc/lazarus`)
+- Custom directory specified in `castle-pasls.ini` as `config` in `[lazarus]` section (see below for example).
+This is useful in case your Lazarus config is in a special directory, as e.g. usually setup by fpcupdeluxe.

 In addition, you can also specify these parameters manually in one of the following ways: